Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Software and Database Architecture

 Lisp has powerful dynamic capabilities that are illustrated by a Pathway Tools feature called auto-patch.
 Imagine that a Pathway Tools user site has reported a bug in the software.
 Once our group has found a fix for the bug, we put a patch file that redefines the offending Lisp function(s) on the SRI website.
 The next time Pathway Tools is started at remote sites, it automatically downloads the patch (in compiled form) from the SRI website, puts the patch in an appropriate directory, and dynamically loads the patch file into the running Pathway Tools to redefine the altered function(s).

 Pathway Tools consists of \nLinesCodePTools\ lines of Common Lisp code, organized into 20 subsystems.
-In addition, 24,000 lines of JavaScript code are used within the Pathway Tools web interface.
+In addition, \nLinesJavascriptPTools\ lines of JavaScript code are used within the Pathway Tools web interface.
 Pathway Tools runs on the Macintosh, Linux, and Microsoft Windows platforms.
-Pathway Tools was ported to 64-bit architectures in recent years.
+Pathway Tools was ported to 64-bit architectures several years ago.

-The main bioinformatics modules of Pathway Tools are the Navigator, Editors, and PathoLogic, plus a chemoinformatics subsystem that includes tools such as SMILES \cite{Smiles1} generation and parsing, a chemical substructure matcher, plus a large set of shared utilities that we call the Pathway Tools core.
+The main bioinformatics modules of Pathway Tools are the Navigator, Editors, PathoLogic, and MetaFlux.
+PTools also includes a chemoinformatics subsystem that includes tools such as SMILES \cite{Smiles1} generation and parsing, a chemical substructure matcher, and a large set of shared utilities that we call the Pathway Tools core.
 Pathway Tools uses an object-oriented database system called Ocelot.
 The Pathway Tools user interface relies on a graph layout and display package called Grasper \cite{GRASPER-CL}, and web and desktop graphics packages called CWEST and CLIM (the Common Lisp Interface Manager).
-Other software used by and included with Pathway Tools are (bioinformatics) textpresso; MUSCLE \cite{MUSCLE04}; PatMatch \cite{PatMatch05}; BLAST; libSBML \cite{LibSBML08}; (chemoinformatics) Marvin \cite{MarvinURL}; GlycanBuilder \cite{Damerell12}; InChI \cite{InChI03}; (lisp) ARNESI; 5am; cl-json; cl-store; (other) SCIP \cite{SCIPURL}; ghostscript; SKIPPY \cite{SKIPPYURL}; Yahoo User Interface library (YUI) \cite{YUIURL}; SOLR \cite{SOLRURL}; and MySQL.
+Other software used by (and often included with) Pathway Tools are: